SaturnHEX9/Predator_Phylogenetic_Diversity/R.scripts/README_ubuntu.md

 == Building the project ==

-First, fetch the source code
+First, fetch the source code (if you don't already have it)

     git clone https://github.com/aammd/Predator_Phylogenetic_Diversity